 Arequipa has loads of accommodation options to suit everyone from the budget backpacker to the well-heeled tourist.
 Here are a few of our favourite budget options…

 At just 30 soles per night, this cosy hostel is popular with backpackers, largely on account of its super friendly owners, Mino and Sabrina.
 The decor is made largely from recycled materials which give the hostel a really quirky look.
-Limbo Jump is clean, the beds are comfy you get a free decent breakfast and the showers are hot – what more could a backpacker ask for?
+Limbo Jump is clean, the beds are super comfy, you get a good breakfast and the showers are hot – what more could a backpacker ask for?
 Read our full review of Limbo Jump Hostel here!

-Arequipay Backpackers Hostel – This backpacker favourite is bright, cheery, and offers one of the best social scenes in the city.
+This backpacker favourite is bright, cheery, and offers one of the best social scenes in the city.
 With free tea 24/7, a book exchange, and a patio with hammocks this is a decent option to fulfil your backpacker needs.
-From just $7 US per night, it’s a bargain!
+From just 25 soles per night, it’s a bargain!

-Solar De Arequipa – This charming little hostel feels more like a hotel, but is still relatively affordable.
+This charming little hostel feels more like a hotel but is still relatively affordable.
 A terrace welcomes you into this little sunny slice of comfort.
 Bedrooms are spacious, well lit, and modern.
 Upstairs is a rooftop area where breakfast is served daily and couches abound for the perfect afternoon place to curl up with a good book.
-From $39 US per night for a twin room, $51 for a double.
+From 110 soles per night for a single room, 140 soles for a double.